- Shows and Tickets

 Saturday, September 28, 2019

 Open captioning is live text displayed simultaneously to the performance and does not require the user to have any special equipment for viewing the text.
-Please contact our Ticket Services Department at (619) 23-GLOBE (234-5623) or Tickets@TheOldGlobe.org to purchase tickets within view of the captioning screen.
+To purchase tickets within view of the captioning screen online, click the date below or contact our Ticket Services Department at (619) 23-GLOBE (234-5623) or Tickets@TheOldGlobe.org.
 Tickets for open-caption performances go on sale on the single-ticket on-sale date and are subject to availability.
 Support for open captioning is provided in part by TDF.
 This project is supported in part by an award from the National Endowment for the Arts.